MrMarble/teledock/README.md

 ## Suggestions / Contribution

-I made teledock because I need it but if you want to use it and there's something missing or not quite right, feel free to create a issue or a pull request if you know how to fix it yourself
+I made teledock because I need it but if you want to use it and there's something missing or not quite right, feel free to create an issue or a pull request if you know how to fix it yourself

 ## License